rebrandly/rebrandly-express/README.md

 ### Keep your flow the same
 This module is completely transparent to your existing flow and is 100% safe to add on top of what you have:
 whenever it detects that there is no match neither in your app nor in Rebrandly,
-your standard 404 routing will be selected as next page and your visitors will be served your 404 page.
+your standard 404 routing will be selected as next page and your visitors will be served your 404 page as before.

 ### Easy configuration
 Subscribe to Rebrandly and connect a domain name you have, or register a new one.